beyawnko/Beya_Waifu/README.md

 Beya_Waifu --max-threads 8
 ```

+### Debug logging

+Qt debug output can be redirected to a log file under `logs/` by enabling verbose mode.
+Run the application with `--verbose` to capture detailed logs in `logs/waifu.log`.

 ## Liquid Glass

 The application ships with an experimental Liquid Glass shader that creates a refractive glass sphere from the scene